Irenexzwen/BIOE183/Tutorial3_Mapping_and_qualification.md

 --sjdbGTFfile /DS/reference/Drosophila_melanogaster.BDGP6.22.97.chr.gtf \
 --sjdbOverhang 100 #reads length minus 1
 ```
+(Change the file paths to reflect where the respective files are located on your computer.)

-`--runThreadN` Threads you use to run on your computer.
+`--runThreadN` Number of threads you use to run on your computer.

 `--genomeDir` The place you want to put your reference.

-`--genomeFastaFiles` The genome fasta file we're just downloaded and uncompressed.
+`--genomeFastaFiles` The genome fasta file we've just downloaded and uncompressed.

 `--sjdbGTFfile` Gtf file.

 `--sjdbOverhang` Usually equals read length minus 1.

 It might take some time to finish the alignment, and the total Memory usage peak at 10g during this process.
-If this memory requirement is beyond your computer, you could download the pre-computed index from our resouce page.
+If this memory requirement is beyond your computer, you could download the pre-computed index from our resource page.

 After we build the index, we're gonna map our reads towards the genome.
 ```Shell